 - Apply styling cream or gel and twist the strands into place.

 This is an extreme example of curl hair care using the LCO – liquid/cream/oil – method.

+The LCO method is a layering technique of applying liquid, cream and oil hair products to lock in moisture; the exact protocol you use depends on how thirsty your hair is, often determined by your natural hair’s porosity.
 Variations on LOC are the CLO (cream/liquid/oil), or LO (liquid/oil) methods.
 The general idea of the LCO--liquid/creme/oil--method is to balance cleansing and moisturizing with water or liquid conditioners, followed by thicker creams and finally, oils or butters to seal it all in and defend from the humidity outside.
 Balancing the moisture inside your hair strands with conditions outside is the key to living frizz-free.

 So, before you select a method for conditioning your occasional frizzy curly hair, answer this question:

 Hair porosity is the degree to which hair is able to absorb and retain water molecules.
 It is determined based on how the cuticle lays: If your hair is curly, damaged, or color-treated, the more open and therefore porous your hair is.
 The smoother, straighter, and undamaged (e.g., natural color), the more closed and less porous your hair is.
 These are the most common low porosity hair characteristics.

 Highly porous hair strands both absorb and lose moisture easily.
 The cuticle needs little help to lock in moisture – but a lot to hold it in.
 To care for highly porous hair, the LOC method – a layering technique – is preferred, and in this case, the L needn’t be anything more than water to help fight dryness.